Life insurance and divorce settlements

 How much life insurance do I need after a divorce?

 As a newly single person, you should reassess how your life insurance needs have changed after a divorce.
 Your new life insurance needs will depend on your portion of the liabilities and how much support you have access to or would be receiving.

 Also take into account whether or not you have the responsibility to take care of the children you may have had with your former partner, provide for their education, and help maintain their lifestyle post divorce.

 It’s important to secure any new post-divorce life insurance coverage as soon as possible.
-Not only may the coverage be a pressing stipulaiton of your divorce agreement, if something happens to you and the expected coverage is not in place, your death could produce a complicated financial situation that may take months or years for your loved ones to settle and erode any inheritence or wealth you had intended to leave behind.
+Not only may the coverage be a pressing stipulation of your divorce agreement, if something happens to you and the expected coverage is not in place, but your death could also produce a complicated financial situation that may take months or years for your loved ones to settle and erode any inheritance or wealth you had intended to leave behind.